npcole/npyscreen/docs/Documentation.rst

 **************************************

 DateCombo, TitleDateCombo
     These widgets allow a user to select a date.
 The actual selection of a date is done with the class MonthBox, which is displayed in a temporary window.
-The constructor can be passed the following arguments: allowPastDate=False
-        allowTodaysDate=False
-    both of which will affect what the user is allowed to select.
+The constructor can be passed the following arguments - allowPastDate=False and      allowTodaysDate=False - both of which will affect what the user is allowed to select.

 ComboBox, TitleCombo
     This box looks like a Textbox, but the user can only select from a list of options.
 Which are displayed in a temporary window if the user wants to change the value.
 Like the MultiLine widget, the attribute *value* is the index of a selection in the list *values*.
 The ComboBox widget can also be customised by overloading the *display_value(self, vl)* method.